EdwinAljibe/aljibeedwin.github.io/README.md

 - Each card has a hover animation

 Contact
-- Links to my Email, GitHub, and Credly profile
+- Links to my Linkedin, GitHub, and Credly profile
 - All links open in a new tab

 Responsive Design